Fuzzlix/luaRUN/README.md

 A exe builder for Lua.

-Tested on windows using [TDM-gcc][http://tdm-gcc.tdragon.net/],
-lua5.1, lua5.2, lua5.3 and luaJIT.
+Tested on windows using [TDM-gcc][], lua5.1, lua5.2, lua5.3 and luaJIT.

 The loader provides a global `arg` similar to the lua-cli.